Search results for

 Can you replace the battery?

-Smartphones with a removable battery are rare these days, but if you still have one of these gems, you could try a few fixes.
+Smartphones with a removable battery are very rare these days, but if you still have one of these gems, you could try a few fixes.
 For starters, trying something like removing the battery and putting it back in place might get everything working again.
 Aside from that, you could try getting a brand-new battery and replacing the old one.
 This will be much cheaper than fixing or replacing a device.

 Did you completely deplete your battery?